Indemnification in focus as FSB sets out final proposals to tackle fund risks

 managers at times of market stress, and potentially

 strengthening investor disclosure on liquidity issues.
+IOSCO

-IOSCO will flesh out many of the recommendations in 2017 and
+will flesh out many of the recommendations in 2017 and 2018 to